 Is the balloon flight in cappadocia safe and worth the price?

 If I were asked again to board the balloon in Cappadocia, I would without a question.
 Nevertheless, just like with any other extreme sport or even an ordinary flight or car ride, there is a slight risk that something may go wrong.
 Accidents happened everywhere, also in Cappadocia.
 However, there are literally hundreds of flights operated every single day and the risk is extremely low.
 The pilots are humans too and don't want any incidents after all.
 A good advice is to choose to fly with a decent, reliable company.
 You can find many of them online and read the reviews first before choosing.
 You can also book it at your hotel but then the hotel will probably sell you the company that they co-operate with.

 Having said that, the biggest obstacle to prevent people from taking the balloon flight is the price.
 It is around 150-200 EUR (160-220 USD) per person.
 It is quite a lot but comparing it with different flights it's still a good value.
-For example, I've also had an occasion to do a balloon flight in Myanmar recently and it was almost twice as expensive and not even close as spectacular as in Cappadocia (I will write about the Myanmar balloon flight in Bagan soon).
+For example, I've also had an occasion to do a balloon flight in Myanmar recently and it was almost twice as expensive and not even close as spectacular as in Cappadocia (I have written about it in this article).